Arianee/docs/docs/arianee-creation.md

 ---
-title: Creation of Passport
+title: Create a Passport
-sidebar_label: Creation of Passport
+sidebar_label: Create a Passport
 ---

 ## What is the Create feature ?